NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 Then:

 * Continuity error increases
-* Stable self-trajectories are difficult to maintain
+* The self trajectory becomes difficult to maintain

 ---